 $\bullet$\, {\bf Scenario 2:} If $\Delta > 0$, the treatment effect becomes heterogeneous: $\tau(x) = \mu_1(x)-\mu_0(x) = \beta + (\sin(\omega x + \Delta) - \sin(\omega x))$.
 Now, $\tau(x)$ inherits the full complexity of the POs.~Though~the~individual POs have not changed in complexity, the induced CATE function is substantially more complex.

-This example illustrates that the intrinsic difficulty of learning the treatment effect depends not just on the complexity of the POs, but also on the relationship between them.
-As such, choosing how to regularize CATE estimators requires careful consideration of which function—outcome or effect—is likely to be simpler in the given domain.
+This example illustrates that the intrinsic difficulty in learning the treatment effect depends not just on the complexity of the POs, but also on the relationship between them.
+As such, choosing how to regularize CATE estimators requires careful consideration of which function—outcome or effect—can be better estimated in the given domain.

 \citet{kunzel2019metalearners} coined the notion of ``meta-learners'' to describe a family of model-agnostic strategies for learning CATE.
-Broadly, these strategies fall into two~categories~\cite{curth2021inductive}:
+Broadly, these strategies fall into two~categories~\citep{curth2021inductive}:

 {\bf Indirect meta-learners} use the datasets $\mathcal{D}_0 = \{(X_i, Y_i): T_i=0\}$ and $\mathcal{D}_1 = \{(X_i, Y_i): T_i=1\}$ to obtain intermediate models of the PO functions $\widehat{\mu}_t, t \in \{0, 1\},$ and then set $\widehat{\tau}(x) = \widehat{\mu}_1(x) - \widehat{\mu}_0(x)$.